 With Atlist you only pay for what you use.
 This is called usage pricing— and we think it's a more fair and transparent way to charge customers.

 Atlist plans are on a 30-day period.
 Within that period, you get a certain amount of included views (for example: 1,000).
-You pay $0.009 for each additional view that goes over your included views.

 Once your 30 day period completes your views reset to zero.